-Similar to the newspaper coupons you got in the mail growing up, Amazon Coupons are a way for customers to save money on products.
+Similar to the newspaper coupons you got in the mail growing up, Amazon Coupons are a way for customers to save either a specific dollar amount or percentage off of the price of a product.
 When enabled on a product, Amazon Coupons appear as a button under the listing price of that product.
 Customers can redeem a coupon simply by clicking it.

 In addition to being redeemable directly on an item listing, coupons from sellers with the best performance appear categorically on Amazon’s main coupons page, where customers can “clip” and save the discounts that are the most compelling to them.

 A unique advantage Amazon coupons have over promo codes is that they are discoverable on the platform.
 While promo codes sit static on product listings, Amazon coupons can be searched for, shown in the price box, shown inside a customer’s cart, and be displayed on the coupon page, therefore bringing extra traffic to your listing.

 Another advantage Amazon coupons have is that they work off of a defined budget, so you don’t have to worry about selling all of your inventory at a discount.
 And while promo codes can only work on a percentage off basis, coupons can be listed with a fixed dollar amount (like $5.00 off a product) or a percentage off (like 20% off).